catenarytransit/enroute/README.md

 # Catenary Enroute

-**Catenary Enroute** is a premium, high-performance transit signage and onboard information system.
+**Catenary Enroute** is an open-source high-performance transit signage and onboard information system.
 Designed for both station platforms and vehicle interiors, it provides live arrivals, journey progress, and accessibility features with a state-of-the-art aesthetic.

 ## ✨ Key Features